-Prevention Agenda Priorities 2014 2014 Update Prevent Chronic Disease Focus Area: Increase access to high-quality chronic disease preventive care and management in both clinical and community settings Goals Increase screening rates for cardiovascular disease, diabetes, and breast/cervical, colorectal cancers, especially among disparate populations Promote use of evidence- Establish collaboration with key Community Based Organizations to conduct Cancer screenings in the community.
-Through the work of our Redes en Accion program we develop collaborations with a variety of community based organizations such as the American Cancer Society, VNS, Gilda's Club, the local YMCA, the Leukemia & Lymphoma Society, and the Westchester Hispanic Coalition in order to work on cancer and chronic disease awareness. based care to manage chronic diseases.
+Prevention Agenda Priorities 2015 2015 Update Prevent Chronic Disease Focus Area: Increase access to high-quality chronic disease preventive care and management in both clinical and community settings Goals Increase screening rates for cardiovascular disease, diabetes, and breast/cervical, colorectal cancers, especially among disparate populations Promote use of evidence-based care to manage chronic diseases.
 Promote culturally relevant chronic disease selfmanagement education.
-Hold Cancer screening community health fair.
+Use evidence based National Cancer Institute (NCI) REDES model to assign CHW for Cancer outreach and education.
+Develop culturally competent selfmanagement education programs for Cancer survivors.
+Through the work of our Redes en Accion program we continued our collaborations with community based organizations such as the American Cancer Society, VNS, Gilda's Club, the local YMCA, the Leukemia & Lymphoma Society, and the Westchester Hispanic Coalition.
+The Redes program worked to increase awareness of cancer prevention, cancer survivorship, and chronic disease.
 We participated in a variety of community health fairs throughout the year that focused on Cancer.
-Many of these sites were general awareness programs; however, a number focused specifically on Breast Cancer.
+Many of these events were focused on general awareness and self-management programs; however, a number focused specifically on Breast Cancer.
+Culturally competent tools designed by the National Cancer Institute were used to support all outreach and education.